How Low Can You Go?: A Clinician's Overview of Anemia

 How to Correct Iron Deficiency Anemia

-Treatment of IDA focuses simply on replenishing iron stores; however, this is not such an easy task!
+Treatment of IDA focuses simply on replenishing iron stores.
+However, this is not always an easy task!
 There are many iron products available with varying degrees of iron content to complicate the matter.

 Historically, it was recommended to provide between 100 and 200 mg of elemental iron daily, preferably divided into two to three separate doses to improve absorption.
 However, there’s some more recent information regarding iron supplementation’s effects on hepcidin that are starting to change the game.